 Nago Castle Park Cherry Blossom Festival

-The Nago Cherry Blossom Festival takes place in the Central Park each year on the last weekend of January.
-People can enjoy surreal sceneries provided by 25,000 sakura trees while doing forest walks, exploring the castle ruins and the Nago shrine.
-Also, the festivities extends beyond the park all the way to the downtown area so there’s space for everyone.
+The Nago Cherry Blossom Festival takes place in Central Park each year on the last weekend of January.
+People can enjoy surreal sceneries provided by 25,000 sakura trees while doing forest walks, exploring the castle ruins, and the Nago shrine.
+Also, the festivities extend beyond the park to the downtown area, so there’s more than enough space for everyone.